 Prior to joining Duke, he worked as a partner and an associate in a government relations practice at a large multistate law firm in Raleigh, NC representing clients on a wide variety of matters, including healthcare and higher education.
 He also served as the director of government affairs and legislative counsel for the North Carolina Bar Association, and prior to that spent several years lobbying in Washington, DC for a large international law firm.

-Mr. Heron previously served as the President of the North Carolina Lobbyists Association and is the Chair of the Durham Chamber Public Policy Committee.
-A graduate of James Madison University, Pennsylvania State University’s Dickinson School of Law and the Judge Advocate General’s Legal Center and School, Mr. Heron is a licensed attorney who achieved the rank of Captain in the US Army Reserves Judge Advocate General Corps.
-Mr. Heron is also a graduate of Leadership North Carolina Class XXV.
+Heron is a graduate of James Madison University, Pennsylvania State University’s Dickinson School of Law, and the Judge Advocate General’s Legal Center and School.
+Heron achieved the rank of Captain in the US Army Reserves Judge Advocate General Corps.
+He is also a graduate of Leadership North Carolina Class XXV, a program that informs, develops, and engages committed leaders by broadening their understanding of and involvement in issues and opportunities facing the state.

 Katie Lipe